tinybirdco/tinybird-org-metrics-exporter/README.md

 - Replace `api.tinybird.co` with your Tinybird host if the workspace is in a different region.
 - Use **admin `user@domain` Token** of an Organization admin to authenticate requests.

-There's a sample dashboard in Datadog that you can use to get started, see the [JSON file](datadog/tinybird_org_metrics.json).
+We've included a sample dashboard config for Datadog that you can use to get started, see the [JSON file](datadog/tinybird_org_metrics.json).

-To import the dashboard, you can use the following steps:
+Import the dashboard with the following steps:

 1. Go to Datadog and click on the Dashboards menu
 2. Select **New Dashboard**